versatica/mediasoup-website/api.md

 ## Peer
 {: #Peer}

-A `peer` represents a remote media endpoint that will connect to **mediasoup** (by means of ICE+DTLS) and will send/receive media streams.
+A `peer` represents a remote media endpoint that connects to **mediasoup** (by means of ICE+DTLS) and sends/receives media streams.

 <div markdown='1' class='note'>
-In WebRTC 1.0 a `peer` references a remote `RTCPeerConnection` running in a browser.
+In the context of WebRTC 1.0 a `peer` implies a `RTCPeerConnection` running in a remote browser.
 </div>